 Equal Pay Act: Exceptions

-The EPA is a section of federal labor law that protects workers against pay discrimination on the basis of sex.
-Simply put, employers in the State of West Virginia cannot use gender/sex as a basis for pay disparities.
+The Equal Pay Act (EPA) is a section of federal labor law that protects workers against pay discrimination on the basis of sex.
+Simply put, employers in the State of West Virginia cannot use sex as a basis for pay disparities.
 As a defense to a federal Equal Pay Act claim, an employer may be able to rely on one of the following four exceptions: